According to a new poll commissioned by a Native American tribal coalition, California voters strongly oppose legalizing online sports betting.

 After presenting voters with an equal set of arguments in favor and against the measure, opposition grew.
 The FM3 survey showed 28% would vote yes and 63% would vote no. The EMC survey showed 32% in favor and 66% opposed.

-These numbers paint a more difficult path forward for the operator initiative than polling released last week by San Manuel.
+These numbers paint a more difficult path forward for the operator initiative than polling released by San Manuel last week.
 In September, That poll initially showed soft support for the operator measure before bringing up criticisms.

 Furthermore, the operator’s campaign introduced polling in July, showing 62% of voters supporting its measure.
 That polling put funding for programs supporting the homeless and mental health more upfront than the official title and summary.